 4. You Have Nothing Without Trust.

 Every relationship needs trust, but it’s especially crucial for maintaining a healthy long-distance relationship.

-Of course, even I can’t resist the occasional Facebook stalking on my boyfriend’s wall.
-But it’s important not to read too much into wall posts and comments by other girls — because you have to realize (even though it’s hard sometimes) that while you’re enjoying meeting new people and experiencing the college social scene, he or she is doing the same.
+Of course, even I can’t resist the occasional stalking of who is in my boyfriend’s Instagram stories or who is commenting on his posts.
+But it’s important not to read too much into stories or comments by other girls — because you have to realize (even though it’s hard sometimes) that while you’re enjoying meeting new people and experiencing the college social scene, he or she is doing the same.